B1.4 Count to 200, including by 20s, 25s, and 50s, using a variety of tools and strategies.

 Circulate around the classroom and ask students the following questions:

-• Which number comes just before or after the pair of 79?
-90? etc.
+• Which number comes just before or after this pair (point to the pair)?

-• Name pairs of numbers in ascending order, descending order.
+• Name your pairs of numbers in ascending order, descending order.

-• How many ten frames and five frames are needed to represent 76?
+• How many ten frames and five frames are needed to represent this pair (point to the pair)?

-Source: Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 20.

 Activity 2: Get 10!
 (Counting, Linking Sequences and Their Symbols)